This Morning sparks criticism after nutritionist suggests eating 500 calories a day

 This Morning has attracted criticism after nutritionist Gabriela Peacock advocated eating 500 calories in a day as part of an intermittent fasting regime on the programme.

-Speaking to hosts Holly Willoughby and Phillip Schofield on Tuesday’s show, Peacock explained that out of all of the diets available, “the most effective one is where you fast for three consecutive days and you do 500 calories for women and 600 calories for men”.
+Speaking to hosts Holly Willoughby and Phillip Schofield on Tuesday’s show, Peacock explained that out of all of the diets available, “the most effective one is where you fast for three non-consecutive days and you do 500 calories for women and 600 calories for men”.

 “By this restriction you make your body resilient, and we also know that intermittent fasting is incredibly healthy.
 It has numerous health benefits and it’s very sustainable,” she said.